gitlabhq/gitlabhq/doc/user/index.md

 build, test, and deploy your app with built-in GitLab CI/CD.
 Or, you can do it all at once, from one single project.

+### Repository

+Host your codebase in [GitLab repositories](project/repository/index.md) with version control and as part of a fully integrated platform.

 ### Issues

 Explore the best of GitLab [Issues](project/issues/index.md).